AKC group: Herding

 As the name implies, it is a sheep dog, but is also used as a watch dog and general working dog.
 When herding, the Icelandic Sheepdogs were not mainly used to take the sheep from one point to another, but to prevent animals from straying.
 Additionally, the dogs were in charge of herding horses and other animals, as well.
 When herding failed, the dogs drove the animals by barking.
 Thus, they tend to bark when they want something, although this behaviour can be controlled by training.

-two dewclaws on each hind leg.
+The Icelandic Sheepdog often has two dewclaws on each hind leg. |

 In the Icelandic landscape, sheep often get lost and it has historically been the dog’s job to find them and return them to the herd.
 They are, therefore, used to working on their own and to figuring things out for themselves, so owners have to beware lest they learn things they should not.
 As a watch dog, their main task was to alert the inhabitants when somebody was coming, so these dogs tend to bark a lot when they see people approaching.